MG Midget: MG Midget MkII (1964–1966)

-MG Midget MkIII (1966–74)
+MG Midget MkIII (1966–1974)

 The engine grew to 1275 cc using the development seen on the Mini-Cooper 'S'.
 Enthusiasts were disappointed that this was a detuned version of the 76 bhp at 5800 rpm Cooper 'S' engine, giving only 65 hp at 6000 rpm and 72 lb.ft at 3000 rpm.
 A reduced compression ratio of 8.8:1 was used instead of the 9.75:1 employed on the Cooper S engine.
 The Midget used the 12G940 cylinder head casting that was common to other BMC 1300 cars, whereas the Cooper 'S' had a special head with not only larger inlet, but also larger exhaust valves; however, these exhaust valves caused many 'S' heads to fail through cracking between the valve seats.
 The detuned engine was used for reasons of model range placement – with the Cooper 'S' spec engine, the Midget could have been faster than the more expensive MGB.
 The hydraulic system gained a separate master cylinder for the clutch.
-The hood was now permanently attached to the car, with an improved mechanism making it much easier to use.
+The hood was now permanently attached to the car, with an improved mechanism with easier operation.

 In late 1967 (1968 model year), US-spec cars received several safety additions: a padded fascia (dashboard) with smaller main gauges, collapsible steering column, scissor-type hood hinges, a third windshield wiper, additional side marker lights, and anti-burst door latches.

 In Dec 1968, beginning s/n 66236, the rear axle gear ratio was increased from 4.22:1 to 3.90:1, giving 16.5 mph for every 1000 rpm.
-This increased final drive ratio gave better fuel economy.
+This increased final drive ratio gave better fuel economy, but reduced acceleration.